-Background: This floral tisane is made from the crimson calyx (the part just below the petal) of the roselle species of hibiscus native to West Africa.
+Background: Hibiscus tea is a floral tisane made from the crimson calyx (the part just below the petal) of the roselle species native to West Africa.
 The drink is sometimes called Roselle or Rosella (Australia), Sorrel or Red Sorrel (Caribbean), and Agua de Jamaica or simply Jamaica in the United States, Mexico, and Central America.

 High in vitamin C, Hibiscus tea has been used in traditional medicine around the world as a diuretic or to reduce cholesterol and blood pressure, but we enjoy it for its refreshing tartness and cranberry-like sweetness — hot or cold, morning or night.